 As the name suggests, Design It Yourself is the best gift basket company for personalizing a gift basket.

-GourmetGiftBaskets.com has a wide-ranging selection of beer, wine, champagne and cocktail mixes.
+GourmetGiftBaskets.com has a wide-ranging selection of beer, wine, champagne and cocktail mixes, and a host of vegan and kosher options.

 The Bloody Mary basket is perfect for brunch lovers and comes with snacks like summer sausage and jalapeño cheese, while the Microbrew Beer Bucket includes some classics alongside lesser-known brews.